-The Hair Color Trick That Makes Thin Hair Look Way Thicker
+The Hair Color Tweak That Makes Thin Hair Look Way Thicker

 "For every light or dark piece of dimensional color, there must be a balance," says Bobby Mack, owner of Bobby Mack & Co Hair Studio.
 "That means incorporating depth with color shadowing and adding bolding brightness with highlights."